Updated at 8:37 AM on Tuesday, April 21, 2020

 We’ll keep this post updated, so check frequently.
 Stay safe, practice social distancing, and think before you go out somewhere.

-As of Monday night, the Collin County Health Department reported that there are 160 confirmed positive cases of COVID-19 in Collin County, an increase of 26 new cases from the previous day, and one death.
-Of those, 41 people have successfully recovered, 15 are hospitalized and 104 are in home isolation.
-A 64-year-old man who died last week tested positive for the new coronavirus, according to Collin County health officials.
-The test came back positive after the man’s death.
+As of Monday evening, the Collin County Health Department reported that there are 544 confirmed positive cases of COVID-19 in Collin County, an increase of 17 new cases from the previous day, and 13 deaths.
+Of those, 331 people have successfully recovered, 15 are hospitalized and 185 are in home isolation.
+There are 1,076 Persons Under Monitoring (PUM) in Collin County.

-- Allen ISD schools will remain closed through Friday, April 3 in an effort to support the community, region and nation’s need to slow the spread of COVID-19.
-Allen ISD will use the week of March 30-April 3 to reassess whether there is a need to extend the suspension of normal district operations beyond April 3.
+- Allen ISD schools will remain closed through the end of the school year in an effort to support the community, region and nation’s need to slow the spread of COVID-19.

-- Celina ISD will extend the suspension of normal district operations through Friday, April 3rd, in an effort to support our nation’s need to slow the spread of the novel coronavirus, or COVID-19.
-If there is a need to continue the suspension, it would likely be for at least 3 more weeks beyond April 3rd.
-During this suspension, Celina ISD will transition to remote learning, which will begin on Monday, March 23rd and will continue for the duration of this closure.
+- Celina ISD will extend the suspension of normal district operations the end of the school year, in an effort to support our nation’s need to slow the spread of the novel coronavirus, or COVID-19.
+During this suspension, Celina ISD has transitioned to remote learning, which began on Monday, March 23rd and will continue for the duration of this closure.

 - Dallas ISD has closed all schools indefinitely to slow the spread of the disease.
 Teachers are working to start distance learning online and are coming up with a plan to distribute meals at a number of campus locations.

-- Frisco ISD has decided to extend the suspension of all in-person classes through April 3, 2020.
+- Frisco ISD has decided to extend the suspension of all in-person classes through the end of the school year.
 District offices and all campuses will remain closed to the public.
 Frisco ISD students will continue providing alternative learning options to our students.

-- Lovejoy ISD is extending the suspension of normal district operations and in-person classes through Friday, April 3rd.
+- Lovejoy ISD is extending the suspension of normal district operations and in-person classes through the end of the school year.
 Students will be moving to an online learning platform during this time.

-- McKinney ISD schools will remain closed through Friday, April 3, 2020, in an effort to support the community, region and nation’s need to slow the spread of COVID-19.
-MISD will use the week of March 30–April 3 to reassess whether there is a need to extend the suspension of normal district operations beyond April 3 and will communicate a decision to the public at that time.
+- McKinney ISD schools will remain closed through the end of the school year, in an effort to support the community, region and nation’s need to slow the spread of COVID-19.

 - Richardson ISD officials said starting March 23, which was supposed to be the first day back from spring break, all of their schools will be closed indefinitely.
 Beginning March 25, students will continue lessons at home.
 For third through eighth grades, they will study through devices issued by the district.
 All other students K-12 will be able to access lessons on the RISD website.
 RISD is also working on a plan for providing food for students while schools are closed.